amorris28/hazrd/README.md

 ![](README_files/figure-gfm/phs_hist-1.png)<!-- -->

-Finally, calculate the hazard ratio comparing the mean of the top 20% of PHSes to the mean of the bottom 20% (i.e., `HR80_20`).
+Then, calculate the hazard ratio comparing the mean of the top 20% of PHSes to the mean of the bottom 20% (i.e., `HR80_20`).

 ``` r
 HR80_20 = get_hr("phs", "age", "status", data = test_data)
 ```

+Finally, plot the Kaplan-Meier curves with confidence intervals for centiles of interest.

 ``` r
 curves = data.frame(lower = c(0,   0.2, 0.8,  0.98),